cestastanford/grandtour/README.md

 ```
 - Create a data directory: `mkdir data`
 - Start the server: `npm run dev-start`.
 This will create and host a MongoDB database and start the Node server.
 - Check the console output for the automatically-created default admin user login info.
-This account is created when no existing user accounts exist.
+Hi  This account is created when no existing user accounts exist.
 - Check the console output for the local address of the site (often http://localhost:5100).
 Visit that address and log in!

 Restoring a MongoDB database backup